 The doctors might also suggest blood tests – one for detecting the presence of antibodies and the other for knowing the white blood cell count.
 If the number of white blood cells is unusually high, then there is an infection in the body.

 Glandular Fever Treatment And Home Care

-There is no treatment for glandular fever.
+There is no specific treatment for infectious mononucleosis.
 However, the symptoms of this disease wane away on their own, and cause little harm to the patient.
 The only way to help a child is by alleviating the symptoms.
 Here are a few home care tips that you can follow to fight the symptoms of glandular fever.